ShilpaMuralidhar/Global_Vaccination_Progress/README.md

 ![Muracan](images/pgadmin-wuenic-table.jpg)

 A huge amount of effort was done to ensure that the data was clean.
 Python Pandas was used to clean any missing values, format data, clean out outliers and analyze which data would be used.
 It was then pushed into PostGres from Pandas.
 At first it was pushed in via CSV files to be able to architect the entire technology stack as more of a proof of concept.
-But we later were able to push the data from Pandas to PostGres.
+But we later were able to push the data from Pandas to PostGres directly.

 ![Muracan](images/pgadmin-infexpmort-table.jpg)